Synona obscura

-Synona obscura, is a species of lady beetle found in India and Sri Lanka.
+Synona obscura, is a species of lady beetle found in India (Karnataka, Kerala, Tamil Nadu) and Sri Lanka.

+Description

+Adults reach a length of about 5.1–6.8 mm.
+They have a broad, subcircular body.
+The head and pronotum are bright yellow-orange and the elytra are black.
+The ventral surface is yellow-orange.

 Biology

 It is a predator of several aphids and mealybugs such as, Coptosoma ostensum, Megacopta cribraria, and Aphis craccivora.
 Host plants include: Butea monosperma, Lablab purpureus, Cajanus cajan, Sesbania grandiflora, Santalum album, Trichosanthes cucumerina, Brassica oleracea, Anacardium occidentale, and Trewia.

 Larvae occasionally parasitized by Nothoserphus mirabilis and Homalotylus flaminius.

+Etymology

+The species name refers to the fact that it has remained unrecognised as a distinct species, though commonly collected.